alelievr/Modern-Rendering-Introduction/TriangleIntersection.md

 if (!SameSign(u, w)) return false;
 ```

 In this 3D scene you can see the front and back faces of the triangle, the green represent the front face and red the back face.
-Notice how the twi triangles on the right pop in and out as they rotate, this is because the shader applied to them was configured to cull or discard one of the faces.
-The effect is also interesting on a sphere where we see the inside of the sphere when the front face are culled.
+Notice how the two triangles on the right pop in and out as they rotate, this is because the shader applied to them was configured to cull or discard one of the faces.
+The effect is also interesting on a sphere where we see the inside of the sphere when front faces are culled.
 In this scene the white cylinder crosses both sphere at the exact same locations.

 ![](Media/Recordings/TriangleIntersection%2004%20Face%20Culling.gif)